lupyuen/send_altitude_cocoos/README.md

 ## Build and deploy for Linux
 The project uses gcc-arm-none-eabi toolchain for compiling and linking:
  - https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
 Untar the file in a suitable directory, e.g. ~/opt/toolchains/gcc-arm-none-eabi
- - Enter the path to the installation folder in the makefile.
+ - Enter the path to the installation folder in the send_altitude_cocoos/makefile.
  - Cd to directory with send_altitude_cocoos repo and enter `make prog mcu=stm32f4 host=linux` to compile and link the application.

  To download the application binary to the discovery board we use st-link.